uvarc/rc-website/content/userinfo/hpc/software/code-server.md

 {{< module-versions >}}

-# Interactive Sessions through Rivanna's Web Portal
+# Interactive Sessions through Open Ondemand

-Interactive sessions of {{% software-name %}} can be launched through Rivanna's web portal, [Open OnDemand](/userinfo/hpc/ood/overview).
+Interactive sessions of {{% software-name %}} can be launched through the HPC web portal, [Open OnDemand](/userinfo/hpc/ood/overview).
-If you are new to Rivanna, you may want to read the [Getting Started Guide](/userinfo/hpc/overview/#get-started) to learn more about the partitions.
+If you are new to HPC, you may want to read the [Getting Started Guide](/userinfo/hpc/overview/#get-started) to learn more about the partitions.

 ## Python Setup